MathAudio Headphone EQ VST

 MathAudio Headphone EQ VST allows you to check your headphones in order to find the unwanted resonances.
 It also helps you to compensate for the unwanted resonances.

 MathAudio Headphone EQ VST can be used with all types of headphones and earphones.
-However, the best results can be reached with high-grade headphones and earphones, because the frequency response of such headphones contains a minimum number of the unwanted resonances.
+However, the best results can be reached with high-end headphones and earphones, because the frequency response of such headphones contains a minimum number of the unwanted resonances.
 The correction of the unwanted resonances improves the neutrality of the sound which is important for professional musicians.

 Another known problem of headphones lies in the complete separation between channels.
 The complete separation between channels creates an unnatural super-stereo effect which leads to listener’s fatigue and even headaches.
-MathAudio Headphone EQ VST includes a crossfeed altorithm which allows you to reduce the channel separation to a natural level.
+MathAudio Headphone EQ VST includes a crossfeed algorithm which allows you to reduce the channel separation to a natural level.